Choosing a Demonstrator

 The new Great American Dream … or nightmare?

-Posted in Small Business Advice on June 4th, 2010 by Joann Tyson – Be the first to comment
+Posted in Small Business Advice on June 4th, 2010 by Joann Tyson – Comments Off on The new Great American Dream … or nightmare?

 The other day my oldest client somewhat jokingly said I didn’t “love her” anymore; that she hardly spoke to me these days.
 Of course, relating to clients is very important and I took her comments to heart.
 So what am I doing that is so important I don’t have time for clients?
 The answer is simple — I am running a small business.